imresz/geoxpl/docs/algorithms/algorithms.md

 When a feature is queried
-	1. Look in cache.
-Present if found
+	1. Look in cache or Processed-feature catalogue.
+Present if found 2	a.
-	2	a.
 If not found and can be quickly generated, pre-process then cache then present.
 	2	b.
 If not found and will require significant pre-processing, return status=queued and show a try again soon message, then in the background perform preprocessing and caching.
 	3. Search approved sources.
 If these are insufficient, discover candidate sources, set the internal job status to awaiting_source_approval, and resume processing only after approval.